One of the best ways to get to know Europe’s historic cities is on foot, and Lisbon is no exception

 Chiado is one of the most cosmopolitan areas in Lisbon, known for its array of top restaurants, bars, cafes and shopping.
 It feels particularly upmarket compared to many of the other neighbourhoods of Lisbon, and it is the kind of place best explored at a leisurely pace, taking in the immaculate streets and beautiful, traditional buildings, before digging into an aperitif before a night out in Bairro Alto.
 In recent years, lots of new boutique homewares and designer fashion stores have opened up there as well as in Principe Real, so it’s definitely worth uncovering if you fancy some retail therapy.

-Biarro Alto is an historic and deliciously semi-seedy part of Lisbon, and definitely the place to go if you’re looking to drink, dance or mingle ‘til the early hours.
+Bairro Alto is an historic and slightly grungy part of Lisbon, and definitely the place to go if you’re looking to drink, dance or mingle ‘til the early hours.
 Just walking the uneven, hilly streets here in the evening is entertainment in itself, or settle into a casual alfresco restaurant and while away the hours with some serious people-watching.

-For a more relaxed and ambient feel, head to medieval Alfama – Lisbon’s oldest neighbourhood and often considered its most beautiful.
-With its pretty, hilly location and village-within-a-city feel, you’ll find photo opportunities at every corner.
-Expect winding alleys, tiny squares and courtyards, colourful walls and graffiti-art, beautiful tile panels, old architecture and arches, gardens and fountains.
+For a more relaxed and ambient feel, head to medieval Alfama – Lisbon’s oldest neighbourhood and often considered one of its most photogenic, thanks to the slew of run-down, colourful and Portuguese tile-clad buildings.
+With its hilly location and village-within-a-city feel, you’ll find photo opportunities at every corner.
+Expect winding alleys, tiny squares and courtyards, colourful walls and graffiti-art, traditional tile panels, old architecture and arches, gardens and fountains.

 Principe Real is an area that seems to become more gentrified and chic every time we visit – think of it like the Double Bay of Lisbon.
 Here you’ll find colourful mansions, a few of which were abandoned but have recently been snapped up by investors, quick to get into one of the most sought-after places to live in Lisbon.
 The suburb oozes upmarket luxury, with a growing retail market, immaculate gardens and pretty little squares.
 Its hill-top position also gives residents and visitors pretty special views over the suburbs below.